scrtlabs/SecretNetwork/docs/upgrade-secret-1-to-secret-2.md

 secretd init $MONIKER
 ```

-## 3. Migrate your validator's private key
+## 3. Migrate your validator's signing key

 Copy your `~/.secretd/config/priv_validator_key.json` from the old machine (`secret-1`) to the new SGX machine (`secret-2`) at the same location.